ChalmersGU-AI-course/AI-lecture-slides/lecture3.md

 ------

 ## Bidirectional search (3.4.6)

+*(will not be in the written examination, but could be used in Shrdlite)*

 ### Direction of search

 - The definition of searching is symmetric: find path from start nodes to goal node or from goal node to start nodes.

     - *Forward branching factor*: number of arcs going out from a node.

     - *Backward branching factor*: number of arcs going into a node.

 - Search complexity is \\(O(b^{n})\\).

-Therefore, we should use forward search if forward branching factor is less than backward branching factor, and vice versa.
+    - Therefore, we should use forward search if forward branching factor is less than backward branching factor, and vice versa.

-- Note: when a graph is dynamically constructed, the backwards graph may not be available.
+    - Note: if a graph is dynamically constructed, the backwards graph may not be available.

 -----